saswatijena/algorithms_using_javascript/Sorting/SORTING.md

 + **Big O : O(n log n)**

     Log n is for splitting the array and n comparisions while merging
-+ If is already sorted or any sort of pervious data manuplations doesnot matter cause eventually this splits the array no matter what the orientation of the array is
++ If is already sorted or any sort of pervious data manuplations doesnot matter cause eventually this splits the array no matter what the orientation of the array is.